-Did you know that 1.4 million married couples in the United States not only live together, but they work together, too?
+Did you know that 1.4 million married couples in the United States not only live together, but work together, too?

 Robin and Michael McKenna ran the family business together for 10 years in Savannah, Georgia.